AleoNet/ARCs/README.md

     <a href="https://discord.gg/wURR8A7vEe"><img src="https://img.shields.io/discord/700454073459015690?logo=discord"/></a>
 </p>

-🚨 This repository is under active development. 🚨

 Aleo Request for Comments (ARCs) are protocol-level, network-level, and application-level standards for the Aleo ecosystem.

 ## 📝 License